fortify/github-action/README.md

 ## fortify/github-action

-The primary `fortify/github-action@v1` currently allows for running SAST scans on either Fortify on Demand or ScanCentral SAST.
+The primary `fortify/github-action` action currently allows for running SAST scans on either Fortify on Demand or ScanCentral SAST.
 Which activities to perform is controlled through action inputs, the input for those activities is provided through environment variables.
-Software composition analysis of open source components may also be performed in conjunction with the Fortify on Demand SAST scan for customers who have purchased the functionality.
+With Fortify on Demand, software composition analysis of open source components may also be performed in conjunction with the SAST scan for customers who have purchased the functionality.

 ### Action inputs

 **`sast-scan`** - OPTIONAL
-When set to true, the action will run a SAST scan on either Fortify on Demand (if the FOD_URL environment variable has been specified), or on ScanCentral SAST (if the SSC_URL environment variable has been specified).
+When set to true, the action will run a SAST scan on either Fortify on Demand (if the `FOD_URL` environment variable has been specified), or on ScanCentral SAST (if the `SSC_URL` environment variable has been specified).
 This includes packaging the source code, running the scan, and optionally reporting SAST scan results back into GitHub.

 If not specified or when set to false, no SAST scan will be performed.
 For now, this means that the action will complete without doing any work.
 Future versions of this action may provide additional inputs, for example allowing you to run a dynamic application security testing (DAST) scan instead of a SAST scan.